ivantcholakov/starter-public-edition-4/README.md

 Download source and place it on your web-server within its document root or within a sub-folder.
 Make the folder platform/writable to be writable.
 It is to contain CodeIgniter's cache, logs and other things that you might add.
-Open the site with a browser on an address like this: http://localhost/starter-public-edition-4/www/
+Open the site with a browser on an address like this: http://localhost/starter-public-edition-4/public/

-On your web-server you may move one level up the content of the folder www, so the segment www from the address to disappear.
+On your web-server you may move one level up the content of the folder public, so the segment public from the address to disappear.
 Also you can move the folder platform to a folder outside the document root of the web server for increased security.
-After such a rearrangement open the file config.php (www/config.php before rearrangement), find the setting $PLATFORMPATH and change this path accordingly.
+After such a rearrangement open the file config.php (public/config.php before rearrangement), find the setting $PLATFORMPATH and change this path accordingly.

 The following directories (the locations are the original) must have writable access:

 ```
 platform/upload/
 platform/writable/
-www/cache/
+public/cache/
-www/editor/
+public/editor/
-www/upload/
+public/upload/
 ```

 Have a look at the files .htaccess and robots.txt and adjust them for your site.